onCodeDesign/AppInfra-Training/.Practice/readme.md

 ## 2. Console Application

-> Understand AppBoot basics: Modules, Dependency Injection, and Service Locator
+>  __!Objective__: Understand AppBoot basics: Modules, Dependency Injection, and Service Locator

 ### 2.1.
 Transform the OrdersConsoleApplication into an IModule